LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 API Parameters That Control Generation: temperature, top_k, top_p

 When selecting the next token, there are parameters that control how the probability distribution is handled.
-These are not adjustments to "the model's creativity" — they change the sampling method of the probability distribution.
+These are not about "adjusting the model's creativity" — they change the sampling method for the probability distribution.

 temperature controls the "sharpness" of the probability distribution.

-• temperature = 0 (Greedy Decoding): Always selects the token with the highest probability.
-The same input always produces the same output
+• temperature = 0 (Greedy Decoding): Always selects the highest-probability token.
+The same input produces the same output

 • Low temperature (0.1–0.3): Probability concentrates on the top candidates, resulting in predictable and consistent output